Showing posts with label Binocular astronomy. Show all posts

 Remember you can make minor adjustments by loosening the side knobs and changing the bino bar tilt slightly.
 I like to have the binoculars tilting slightly downward compared to the shoulder bars (see images above), except when observing near the zenith.
 In that case, I like to have the binoculars pretty much pointing straight out parallel with the shoulder bars, especially when observing in a chair that doesn't recline very far.

-Cut an X or hole in two tennis balls and stick them on the ends of the shoulder bars so they fit snugly and won't fall off easily.
+I recommend getting pre-cut tennis balls made for walkers.
+Much safer.
+But if you cut your own, cut an X or hole in two tennis balls and stick them on the ends of the shoulder bars so they fit snugly and won't fall off easily.
 This is harder than it sounds.
 Tennis balls are tough!
 I used a large folding knife to poke an initial hole, then cut the rest until it fit snugly on the end of the 1x2.
 See this video, or if you have an electric carving knife, this video.
 I always wear heavy leather gloves when working with sharp things near my hands that could slip.

 Step 5: